Data systems as pipelines

 Washington University in St. Louis

-A graduate data engineering course I created for students who need to reason about real systems: batch and streaming pipelines, warehouses, orchestration, probabilistic sketches, and the tradeoffs that show up once data stops fitting neatly in a notebook.
+A graduate data engineering course I created for students who need to reason about real systems: warehouses, NoSQL databases, batch and streaming pipelines, orchestration, cardinality and frequency estimation, responsible data use, and the tradeoffs that appear once data stops fitting neatly in a notebook.

 Course shape

-The course is intentionally practical without being tool worship.
+The course stays practical without tool worship.
 Tools change.
-The important part is learning how to ask what each component is responsible for, where the bottlenecks are, and what tradeoffs follow from a design choice.
+Students learn to ask what each component owns, where the bottlenecks are, and what tradeoffs follow from a design choice.

 Assignments ask students to make real tools work, read documentation, debug setup issues, and turn conceptual diagrams into running systems.